createcandle/configuration-files/home/pi/readme.txt

-The Candle 2.0 disk image has three partitions.
+The Candle 2.0 disk image has multiple partitions.
 - The first is /boot
 - The second has the main OS and the Candle Controller.
 - The third partition is for a factory restore/upgrade system that downloads the latest disk image and partially writes it to disk.